 Notes

-- Make sure that you are melting/mixing the chocolate, sugar, milk, and cornflour on low-medium heat so you don’t burn the chocolate.
-If the heat is too high, the chocolate will burn and will taste bitter.
+- Make sure that you are melting/mixing the chocolate on low-medium heat so you don’t burn it.

-- Make sure to stir constantly, to avoid the chocolate and other ingredients from sticking to the bottom of the pan.
+- I highly recommend stirring constantly to prevent the chocolate and other ingredients from sticking to the bottom of the pan.

 Can i use oat milk in making this recipe?